-In 2013, approximately 3,022 undergraduate and graduate students were enrolled at SUNY-ESF.
-The college employs approximately 523 full-time and part-time faculty and staff.
-Students, faculty, and employees have access to academic, recreational and administrative facilities on campus during regular hours of operation.
+In 2014, approximately 2,958 undergraduate and graduate students were enrolled at SUNY-ESF. ( Includes 568 Syracuse H.S. students enrolled in ESF Outreach Program).
+The College employs approximately 573 full-time and part-time faculty and staff.
+Students, faculty, and employees have access to academic, recreational, and administrative facilities on campus during regular hours of operation.
 The public can attend cultural and recreational events on campus with their access limited only to the facilities in which these events are held.